angpolito/angpolito/README.md

 <!-- About Me Section -->
 ### 🔎 About Me

+- 💼 **Integration Developer** Intern, assigned to the Integration Platforms service line, at NTT DATA Italia.
-- 🎓 **L-31 Student** at University of Bari Aldo Moro.
+- 🎓 **BSc Graduate in Computer Science [L-31]** from the University of Bari Aldo Moro.
-- 🌱 Currently **writing my thesis** on LLM-based AI Agents operating as Recommender Systems.
+- 🌱 **Wrote a thesis** on LLM-based AI Agents operating as Recommender Systems.
 - 🎯 Always searching for **new adventures**: I've been a team leader in various university projects.
 - ⚡ In my **free time**, I love coding, reading tech articles, exploring dystopian literature and playing my guitar.<br><br>
 🔗 Find more on [**LinkedIn**](https://www.linkedin.com/in/angelopolito).